wssimms/gssquared/Docs/Compatibility.md

 when booting, displays "MB#" But disk is still running. it's loading a LOT? trying in OE it sounds like the head is scanning back and forth.
 Nothing happens.
 Same on OE with II+ and IIe.
-I guess this is just not working.
+I guess this is just not working. in 0.3x, we don't even ever get off track 0, like it's not booting correctly.

 ## four_voice_music.dsk